-Dahi Handi is a very famous festival organised in the cities of Maharashtra and Goa.
+Dahi Handi is a very famous festival organized in the cities of Maharashtra and Goa.
 Dahi Handi is celebrated on the next day of Krishna Janmashtami.
 Krishna Janmashtami is also known as Gokulashtami.
-Handi (earthen pots) is used for keeping the milk products like Curd, butter, milk, etc.
+Handi (earthen pots) are used for keeping the milk products like Curd, butter, milk, etc.

 Significance of Dahi Handi

 Krishna used to steal Butter and curd from his neighborhood so the females started hanging the pots to the ceiling so that little Krishna could not steal it.
 The idea was to take advantage of the short height of little Krishna and His friends and keep Dahi Handis out of reach of small hands.

 Even this idea of the ladies did not work out and Krishna got the idea of forming a human pyramid.
 With the help of his troops young Krishna used to make a human pyramid and used it as a ladder to climb up and reach the Handi.
 Since then it has become part of Indian traditions.
 Every year during Janmashtami young Boys in troops celebrate Dahi Handi.

 These days several competitions are organized in different parts of the country and different troops participate in the competition.
 These days Handi is kept several floors high at the open ground or at any street.